Mrs. Hoopla would rather give up coffee, air and chocolate than give up her cleaner.

 Cleaning your own nest is a pretty fundamental obligation for most able-bodied humans, unless you’re the Queen and having serfs comes with the gig.

 That goes for most creatures in the animal kingdom as well.
-Although I know some supremely well-organised critters have symbiotic relationships – like, say moray eels who have cleaner shrimp come in and pick their teeth clean of bits of dead fish.
+Although I know some supremely well-organized critters have symbiotic relationships – like, say moray eels who have cleaner shrimp come in and pick their teeth clean of bits of dead fish.

 But I’m not a zebra with a tick bird.
 (Incidentally, if you have a really efficient, cheap, tick bird do other zebras try and steal it from you?)